 Indeed, provided your Shichon has plenty of fresh-water available at all times, and then there is absolutely nothing wrong with feeding dry food.

 Indeed, dry food has many benefits such as it gives the teeth a work out as the dog chews, which helps keep gums healthy and slows the rate of plaque deposition.

-In addition, it’s easier to store because your dog eats a smaller volume of kibble than he would for the equivalent amount of calories in a wet food.
+Also, it’s easier to store because your dog eats a smaller volume of kibble than he would for the equivalent amount of calories in wet food.